I am a Transatlantic Research Fellow at the University of Bremen, hosted within the research group of Prof. Dr. Sophia Hunger.

 I have held visiting positions at the Max Planck Institute for the Study of Societies, the WZB Berlin Social Science Center, and the Center for the Study of Democratic Citizenship.
 I received my B.A. from the University of British Columbia and M.A. from the University of Toronto, both in political science.

 Outside of work, I am an avid reader and crafter and love nothing more than a quiet day at the lake.
-I am originally from Vancouver, Canada and currently live in Nashville, Tennessee.
+I am originally from Vancouver, Canada.